 - There is a bright yellow rain cover included.

 - Check the latest prices at the SunDrift website.

 The main body of the SunDrift Panglao 55L is teal which is nice but not the main event.
 The two zipped panels (the big front area and lower semicircular panel) are pink and have a funky, printed palm tree design.
 This was inspired by the natural beauty of the Philippines and lends the bag some tropical fun.
 It was pretty cool to have the brightest bag in the hostel.

 SunDrift also makes a bag called the Mogotio 55L Backpack.
 It is very similar but the colour panels are a bright yellow, covered in cute cactus print.
 It took me a while to pick but as I love a pretty island, I went for the palm trees.
-(Maybe I should have gone with cacti for this trip, as we visited the desert a few times, but I am future proofing!)
+(Maybe I should have gone with cacti for this trip to Egypt, as we visited the desert a few times, but I am future proofing!)

 Here is where the SunDrift Panglao 55L makes me extra happy.
 There are two main pockets on the front of the bag, the areas highlighted in that lovely pink print.